sara-sabr/poc-network-vpn-split-tunnel/reports/presentation.md

     - Canada is roughly specifc IPs of 172.217.0.0/16

 - Google video streaming has a domain of *.googlevideo.com
-    - Google Caching has implications on geolocation and even ISPs
+    - Google Global Caching (GCC) has implications on geolocation and even ISPs
     - Subdomains are generated on the fly.
 Forcing targetted specific IPs on this domain is problematic

+--

+### Recommendation

+- Unless we can get inverse split tunnel based on domain names, IP selection will be problematic.
+    - Requires COTS products.
+    - Microsoft Always On VPN only does split tunnel and not inverse split tunnel
+- Sandbox internet browsing option through a VM
+    - This topic moved to multiple laptop discussion as options better aligned there.
+- Facebook offloading has similar issues.

 --